romene/Naturaily-netlify/_posts/2018-07-10-how-collectivity-changes-the-lives-of-african-people.md

 Collectivity was developed from scratch, starting with a **Minimal Viable Product** developed from our identified needs.
 In 2018 we still regularly add features, doing our best to understand and conciliate what our members want, what our partners want, and what we want.

 ## Learn more about the project.
-Read [Collectivity case study](https://naturaily.com/project/thecollectivity)!
+Read [Collectivity case study](https://naturaily.com/project/thecollectivity)

 * ### What were the challenges in the early stages of Collectivity?
 What are the main challenges now?

-**Answer:** Our team was not used to work with “Agile” or “Scrum” methodologies.
+**Answer:** Our team was not used to work with 'Agile' or 'Scrum' methodologies.
 So the first challenge for the team was to learn the startup meta, to work on a business plan, to work in a different process, by fast learning circles - we learnt actually to change our patterns, to be more flexible.

 One of the initial challenges was to communicate efficiently with the devs (*“why are you asking me “users stories”, I wrote you a 10 pages Word doc!”*).
 But past the early stages, it is now going smoothly and naturally… but maybe better to ask them?

-As a non-scientific (sensu stricto) project living in a temple of academic research, it is sometimes still a challenge to make people around us understand what we are trying to do, and why; To encourage a vision of what really means “having an impact”, beyond the sacrosanct academic concept of “impact factor” – the number of people that are likely to read the scientific journal where you published the article that took you two years of hard work to produce, and that will finally be downloaded 10 times max in total and will never be of any use in the real World.
+As a non-scientific (sensu stricto) project living in a temple of academic research, it is sometimes still a challenge to make people around us understand what we are trying to do, and why; To encourage a vision of what really means 'having an impact', beyond the sacrosanct academic concept of 'impact factor' – the number of people that are likely to read the scientific journal where you published the article that took you two years of hard work to produce, and that will finally be downloaded 10 times max in total and will never be of any use in the real World.
 Bitter, me?
 Maybe a little bit!
 But sometimes it's so frustrating to see so many brilliant minds not trying to have more impact… what could be done by interacting more with others (policy makers, field workers, experts in different disciplines).

    **Challenges for the future:**